particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 The P2 has a choice between an internal trace antenna on the module or an external antenna for Wi-Fi and BLE (shared) connected by a U.FL connector.

-The M SoM requires an external antenna for cellular.
+The M-SoM requires an external antenna for cellular.
 It also requires a separate external antenna for Wi-Fi and BLE (shared).
 All antennas are connected by U.FL connectors.

 ### Voltage regulators